 12. Ferris Bueller’s Day Off (1986)

 My sisters and I still use famous lines for from this movie.
 It was the one we’d watch while skipping school ourselves since we didn’t have access to a fancy sports car or hundreds of dollars to go out to lunch in the city.
 Ferris Bueller (Matthew Broderick) continues to inspire us with his famous line, “Life moves pretty fast.
-If you don’t stop to look around once in awhile, you could miss it. ” Directed by John Hughes.
+If you don’t stop to look around once in a while, you could miss it.”
+Directed by John Hughes.

 13. National Lampoon Vacation Movies (1983 – 2015)

 All 0f the National Lampoon still make me roll off the sofa with laughter.
 Watching the Griswold family with patriarch, Clark Griswold (Chevy Chase) never fails to delight as they make one awful decision after another.
 The movies never get old.
 Our favorite is “National Lampoons Christmas Vacation.”
 We love cousin Randy (Randy Quaid) and the scene where he captured Clark’s boss.
-Although their have been many directors, the first was directed by John Hughes.
+Although there have been many directors, the first was directed by John Hughes.

 14. Harry and the Hendersons (1985)